11/17/09

-The dark and dreary interior of the Potato Eaters is a stark juxtaposition to the colour and the flavor of the sweet potato mash.
+The dark and dreary interior of Vincent van Gogh‘s The Potato Eaters (1885) is a stark juxtaposition to the colour and the flavor of the sweet potato mash.
 With Thanksgiving being such an important meal in the North American calendar, I felt it was appropriate to include a painting of a familial supper in this series.
 The subjects of the painting are peasants and although their entire meal consists of a platter of potatoes, there is no unhappiness apparent on their faces.
 This is Thanksgiving – being thankful for what one has and celebrating the food on the table.
 I could not think of a better way to celebrate the simple potato than to spike it with a bit of my beloved chipotle and albeit the food visually contrasts the art, the message is still there.

-{Chipotle Sweet Potato Mash with Fresh Lime}
+Chipotle Sweet Potato Mash with Fresh Lime

 2 sweet potatoes, peeled and cubed into 1 cm pieces